 Welcome to the website of Martyn Crucefix.

-Martyn’s most recent full collection of poetry is The Lovely Disciplines (Seren Books, 2017).
+Martyn’s previous full collection of poetry was The Lovely Disciplines (Seren Books, 2017).
 Details and reviews can be found here.
 An interview with Martyn recently appeared in South Bank Poetry.
 Listen to Martyn read three poems on the Poetic Voices website.

 Other publications: Guillemot Press published O. at the Edge of the Gorge, with images by Phyllida Bluemel.
 This fourteen-poem crown of sonnets is filled with the landscape and natural history of the Marche of east Italy”.
 This chapbook reviewed by Helena Nelson here.
 Also, in very limited edition from Sam Riviere’s If a Leaf Falls Press, a short abecedary sequence, A Convoy.

 Please use the menu bar above to check out further information on Martyn’s activities as poet, translator, teacher and reviewer as well as his regular blog, recently praised as “unblinking and packed with high quality material, especially his razor-sharp reviews and [. . .] unexpected perspectives on big names”.
 (Matthew Stewart, Rogue Strands).